 - Coenzyme Q10 (CoQ10) – Co Q 10 is a cofactor/ antioxidant that has been studied for its ability to reduce mitochondrial DNA mutations that contribute to degenerative diseases and aging.

-- Magnesium –Magnesium is linked to over 400 reactions in the human body and has been linked to the reduction of mitochondrial DNA mutation and about 50% of us are deficient.
-Provides many other health benefits such as maintaining a healthy heart and muscles, hormone metabolism and a healthy immune system.
+- Magnesium –Magnesium is linked to over 400 reactions in the human body and has been linked to the reduction of mitochondrial DNA mutation, and about 50% of us are deficient.
+It provides many other health benefits, such as maintaining a healthy heart and muscles, hormone metabolism, and a healthy immune system.

-- Carnitine – Carnitine helps transport functional lipids (fatty acids) to the mitochondria contributing to metabolic suppor and, may also help remove toxins.
+- Carnitine – Carnitine helps transport functional lipids (fatty acids) to the mitochondria.
+Contributes to metabolic support and, may also help remove toxins.

-- D-Ribose – A key function of Ribose is to boost muscle strength.
+- D-Ribose – A vital function of Ribose is to boost muscle strength.
 Marked improvement in symptoms of chronic fatigue syndrome in studies.

-- Resveratrol – A phytonutrient found abundantly in grapes and red wine that has been shown to increase the number of mitochondria in mice.
+- Resveratrol – A phytonutrient found abundantly in grapes and red wine.
+Shown to increase the number of mitochondria in mice.

 - Amino acids – Many of us are protein deficient.
-There are 8 essential amino acids for optimal energy, muscle and immune health.
+There are eight essential amino acids for optimal energy, muscle, and, immune health.
 They must be ingested.
 We do not make them.

 Lack of exercise and poor health habits can lead to mitochondrial dysfunction.
 Some of the symptoms to look for are: